SCSE-Biomedical-Computing-Group/FYP-Gokul/README.md

 | 10 | `create_individualized_data.py` | Select voxels from visual modules by R² score to create individualized masks and data |
 | 11 | `extract_individualized_masks.py` | Extract the boolean masks used to create the individualized data |
 | 12 | `individualized_mask_reorder.py` | Reorder individualized masks by functional correspondence and spatial proximity to align with NSDGeneral positions |

+## 3.Training, Reconstruction, Evaluation

+Training, reconstruction, and evaluation are performed using the MindAligner codebase at https://github.com/Da1yuqin/MindAligner.
+Refer to their instructions for using their model.